mzivic7/endcord/README.md

 2. Open developer tools (`F12` or `Ctrl+Shift+I` on Chrome and Firefox).
 3. Go to the `Network` tab then refresh the page.
 4. In the 'Filter URLs' text box, search `discord.com/api`.
 5. Click on any filtered entry.
-On the right side, switch to `Header` tab search for the `authorization`.
+On the right side, switch to `Header` tab, look for `Authorization`.
 6. Copy value of `Authorization: ...` found under `Request Headers` (right click -> Copy Value)
 7. This is your discord token. **Do not share it!**